wechto/paper/README.md

   ​	Related work is good!
 (Prior work on auxiliary tasks in RL + GVF) :fire:  :+1:

   :curly_loop: [Meta-Gradient Reinforcement Learning](http://papers.nips.cc/paper/7507-meta-gradient-reinforcement-learning.pdf)  discount factor + bootstrapped factor :sweat_drops:  ​

+  :curly_loop: [BEYOND EXPONENTIALLY DISCOUNTED SUM: AUTOMATIC LEARNING OF RETURN FUNCTION](https://arxiv.org/pdf/1905.11591.pdf) :no_mouth:

+  We research how to modify the form of the return function to enhance the learning towards the optimal policy.
+We propose to use a general mathematical form for return function, and employ meta-learning to learn the optimal return function in an end-to-end manner.